-Printers that respond to a broadcast from the computer will be displayed.
+- □ Printers that respond to a broadcast from the computer will be displayed.
 To print to a printer not listed here, click [Specify Address], and then type the NetBEUI address.
 Make sure that the NetBEUI address is on the configuration page.
-For more information about the printing of the configuration page, see the Printer Unit Type 1045 Printer Reference 2.

-□ You cannot print to printers beyond routers.
+For more information about the printing of the configuration page, see "Printing a Configuration Page" in the Setup Guide.
+The NetBEUI address appears as "\\RNPxxxx\xxx" on the configuration page.
+Type the printer's network path name in the form of "%%Computer name\Share name".
+Do not type "\\" as head characters but "%%". - ☐ You cannot print to printers beyond routers.